Micanga/scc0201_icc_i/README.md

 All proposed projects are evaluative and attempt to address the basic concepts of computing for a real scenario.

 The projects are commented in Portuguese.

+# Makefile Available

+The available makefile is generic for compiling and executing the code present in this repository.
+To use it, put the Makefile and the desired program files together in a unique folder.